Seer7-SWE/excalidraw-clone/README.md

-Welcome to the Excalidraw Clone App!.
+Welcome to the Excalidraw Clone

 ![App-Poster](./assets/excalidraw-clone-poster.jpeg)